 Wolves to find new home at Ted Turner’s New Mexico ranch

-The U.S. Fish and Wildlife Service confirmed Monday that it is teaming up with the Ladder Ranch for the project.
+The U.S. Fish and Wildlife Service is teaming up with the Ladder Ranch for the project.
 While the ranch has been involved over the years with captive breeding efforts and other endangered species work, this will mark the first time a translocation of Mexican gray wolves has been done on private land.

+Mike Phillips, director of the Turner Endangered Species Fund, said the invitation for wolves to roam the ranch has been open for many years and the team is excited that the arrival of the new pack is imminent.
+He said the pair and their pups deserve a shot at trying to make a go of it in the wild.

+“The lion’s share of the credit for this goes to the Fish and Wildlife Service and the state of New Mexico for taking yet another positive smart step in the direction of advancing wolf recovery,” he said Monday during an interview.

-The male wolf — considered one of the most genetically valuable wolves in the wild population — and his pregnant mate are currently being kept at a wildlife refuge in central New Mexico.
-After their pups are born, the pack will be moved to the ranch where they will be kept in a remote chainlink pen for a couple of weeks so they can acclimate to the area.
+The male wolf is considered one of the most genetically valuable wolves in the wild population.
+The wolf, his mate and the pups soon will be moved from their temporary home at a wildlife refuge in central New Mexico to the ranch, where they will be kept in a remote chain-link pen for a couple of weeks so they can acclimate to the area.

-With the pups being so young, officials said the wolves will naturally establish a home range near the translocation site.
-They also said the timing will coincide with elk calving in the area, which will provide a food source for the predators.
+With the pups being so young, officials said they expect the wolves to establish a home range near the translocation site.
+They also said the timing will coincide with elk calving, which will provide a food source for the pack.

 Aside from introducing more diversity into the wild gene pool, officials said the goal is to find a place where the pack can establish a territory with few to no conflicts with livestock.